 Classifying Materials – In this theme we explore the properties of different materials and the way in which some of these properties can be explained using the idea of particles.

-What makes things special? – First of all pupils will consider what is meant by Religion and Ethics.
+Pupils will consider what is meant by Religion and Ethics.
 Pupils will then have the opportunity to share things they have already learned and to think about things that are special to them.
-Pupils will look at special stories, celebrations and people and follow some children on their own special visits too.
+Pupils will look at special stories, celebrations and people.
 They will use key questions to help them to join in discussions and write down their ideas.

 Elements of dance – This term, pupils will be focussing on the four key elements of dance, Action, Space, Dynamics and Relationships.
 They will be encouraged to take inspiration from professional work and choreograph their own routines.

 Pupils will learn how to organise themselves efficiently for physical education lessons and understand the importance of taking part in regular exercise.
 Activities this term will be made up of a programme of basic skills, multi skills and a selection of mini games.
 The skills will be developed through a range of activities and will be applied during mini games.